realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 } from '@loopback/authentication';
 ```

-Then, add the following lines in constructor.
+Then, add the following lines in the constructor.

 ```ts
 constructor(options: ApplicationConfig = {}) {